vordimous/zilla-docs/src/reference/zilla.yaml/binding-http-kafka.md

 > `object`

-Kafka parameters for matched route when adapting `http` request-response streams to `kafka` topic pruduce streams.
+Kafka parameters for matched route when adapting `http` request-response streams to `kafka` topic produce streams.

 ```yaml
 with: